wombleton/gitlaw-nz/acts/A/Alcoholism and Drug Addiction Act 1966.md

 *   In this Act, unless the context otherwise requires,---

+    _alcohol_ has the meaning given by [section 5(1)][54] of the Sale and Supply of Alcohol Act 2012

-    _alcoholic_ means a person whose persistent and excessive indulgence in alcoholic liquor is causing or is likely to cause serious injury to his health or is a source of harm, suffering, or serious annoyance to others or renders him incapable of properly managing himself or his affairs
+    _alcoholic_ means a person whose persistent and excessive indulgence in alcohol is causing or is likely to cause serious injury to his health or is a source of harm, suffering, or serious annoyance to others or renders him incapable of properly managing himself or his affairs

     _committal order_ means an order requiring a person to be detained in an institution for treatment for alcoholism (other than an order made under [section 8][11])